 Hisao becomes one for more than one of the girls in their respective routes.
 Also viceversa, as in Lilly's route he comes to emotionally rely on her.
 Deconstructed in Hanako's route: he aims to become this to Hanako so he can protect her, which will end up alienating her if you keep it up.

 Also, Emi keeps people at arm's reach to avert having someone become this.
-And specially, to not suffer if she loses someone else she loves, as happened with her father, who died in the accident that took her legs.
+And specially, to not suffer if she loses someone else she loves, as happened with her father... who died few days after the accident that took her legs.

 Ryoserves as this for Hibiki in Lux-Pain.
 Hibiki crossed the Despair Event Horizon in his backstory and it was Ryo (and the nurse Honoka that brought him back to almost complete health...only for it to shatter when Ryo gets a new, beautiful assistant who Hibiki gets jealous of as she serves as a better caretaker of his best friend than him.
 And of course, Ryo being unaware of his best friend's feelings also makes him completely lose it.
 Once you beat the game again and you get the cutscene where Ryo tells him not to disappear on him again, you can see that Ryo is what keeps Hibiki from completely going insane.
 Ironically the normal ending implies that they serve as an emotional crutch to each other as in the normal ending when Hibiki is killed by a crazed Honoka, you don't get to talk to Ryo anymore as the game implies he locked himself in the library shocked that he lost the last person that was important to him.